zubaird/FlappyGremlin/README.md

 The game runs extremely smooth on an iPhone 5 and iPhone 4 -  I have not tested it on any other device.

 The Game:
-Catch the bananas while hopping off the wing of a airplane!
+Catch the bananas while hopping off the wing of an airplane!

 Controls:
 <-- Tap to the left of the Gremlin to hop left.